-Authors of accepted papers must submit a final, de-anonymized version of their paper, and update their contact information on the system, by the corresponding due dates.
-In addition, they are required to submit a pre-recorded video presentation, and a 30-second Fast-Forward video, of their papers, a representative image and text, and the ACM Rights Management Form.
-See details below:
+Authors of accepted papers must submit a final, de-anonymized version of their paper and update their contact information on the system by the corresponding due dates.
+In addition, they are required to submit a 20-second Fast Forward video of their papers, a representative image and text, and the ACM Rights Management Form.

 Art Papers Fast Forward Video

-Fast Forward Videos are 30-second clips summarizing the paper and enticing attendees to attend the Art Papers presentation.
+Fast Forward Videos are 20-second clips summarizing the paper and enticing conference participants to attend the Art Papers presentation.

 Further guidance regarding the video specs will be provided upon acceptance.
-For details about the video and paper submission schedule, see the Timeline tab below.
+For details about the video and paper submission schedule, see the Timeline tab.

 Representative Image and Text